-Fairytales or fairy tale stories have fantasy creatures such as fairies, faeries, fey, pixies, goblins, elves, dragons, mermaids, leprechauns, dwarves, trolls, witches, giants, and or talking animals.
-Enchantments and far-fetched events are also usually part of the this text.
-They seldom contain any references to religion, actual places, persons or events.
-The term "once upon a time" is used rather than an actual reference to date.
+Fairy tales, or fairy stories, have fantasy creatures such as fairies, faeries, fey, pixies, goblins, elves, dragons, mermaids, leprechauns, dwarves, trolls, witches, giants, and talking animals.
+Enchantments and far-fetched events are also usually part of the this tale.
+Their reference to time and place is "Once upon a time in a place far away".

-Fairy tale stories, folklore, legends and myths have been passed on to children and adults since before recorded history.
+Fairytales started as oral stories taken from folklore, legends and myths.
+They have been told to children and adults since before recorded history.
 The origin of these fantasy tales, or any of these types of oral stories, is impossible to determine.
 This oral handing down from generation to generation came long before the written page.
 Tales were taught or acted out for each of the new generations.
 We do know that ancient cultures from all over the globe have similar stories.
 Ancient Egypt, c.
-1300 BC, has the oldest known written Fairytale.
+1300 BC, has the oldest known written Fairy story.

 Two different theories exist on how similarities can exist between a fairytales story from different cultures and even different continents.
 One theory is that a particular tale started from one point and then over hundreds of years spread across cultures and continents.
-The second theory is that fairytales stories are from similar experiences that humans have in most all cultures across all continents.
+The second theory is that fairy stories are from similar experiences that humans have in most all cultures across all continents.

 Préciosité is a literary style that comes from les précieuses, the witty and educated intellectual ladies of Paris.
 The name FairyTale was coined when the précieuses took up writing literary stories from their conversations and fun word games.
 Madame d'Aulnoy invented the term 'contes de fée', or fairy tale.
 The précieuses wrote their stories mainly for adults but knew that servants or women less privileged would repeat these stories to children.
 "Beauty and the Beast" was written by Madame Gabrielle de Villeneuve, in La jeune ameriquaine, et les contes marins in 1740.
 One of the précieuses, Jeanne-Marie Le Prince de Beaumont rewrote "Beauty and the Beast" so as to be more suitable for children and this version, published in 1756 is the tale that is most popular today.